dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/quickstart-v1/tutorial.md

 - I want to use Dendron for managing my tasks and todos: See the [Getting Things Done (GTD), Bullet Journaling, and Other Task Management Workflows](https://wiki.dendron.so/notes/ordz7r99w1v099v14hrwgnp) for how the founder of Dendron uses it to manage his work.
 - I want to dive deeper into Dendron: See [next steps](https://wiki.dendron.so/notes/TflY5kn29HOLpp1pWT9tP) for longer walkthroughs and advanced functionality!

+> Coming from Obsidian?
+Click [here](command:dendron.importObsidianPod) to import your Obsidian notes (or any markdown notes) into Dendron to see how they look.

 ## Community

 Dendron is more that just a tool - we are also a community of individuals that are passionate about knowledge management.
 If you need help or want to connect with the community, join us in the [Discords](https://link.dendron.so/discord).